 (R) 115 West Township (T) 27N and the northwest corner of Section 31 R 115 West T 27N of Sublette County at Sublette County's border with Lincoln County.
 From this point the boundary moves to the west 500 feet to Aspen Creek.
 The boundary follows the centerline of Aspen Creek downstream to the confluence of Aspen Creek and Fontenelle Creek (in R 116 W T26N, Section 1).
-From this point the boundary moves generally to the south along the centerline of Fontenelle Creek to the confluence of Fontenelle Creek and Roney Creek (in R115W T24N Section 6).
-From the confluence, the boundary moves generally to the east along the centerline of Fontenelle Creek and into the Fontenelle Reservoir (in R112W T24N Section 6).
-The boundary moves east southeast along the centerline of the Fontenelle Reservoir and then toward the south along the centerline of the Green River to where the Green River in R111W T24 N Section 31 crosses into Sweetwater County.
+From this point the boundary moves generally to the south along the centerline of Fontenelle Creek to the confluence, the boundary moves generally to the east along the centerline of Fontenelle Creek and into the Fontenelle Reservoir (in R112W T24N Section 6).
+The boundary moves east southeast along the centerline of the Fontenelle Creek and into the Fontenelle Reservoir (in R112W T24N Section 6).
+The boundary moves east southeast along the centerline of the Fontenelle Creek to the confluence of the Green River to where the Green River in R111W T24 N Section 31 crosses into Sweetwater County.